Links2004/arduinoWebSockets/README.md

 ##### Limitations #####
  - max input length is limited to the ram size and the ```WEBSOCKETS_MAX_DATA_SIZE``` define
  - max output length has no limit (the hardware is the limit)
- - Client send masked frames always with mask 0x00000000
+ - Client send masked send big frames with mask 0x00000000 (on AVR all frames)

 ##### Supported Hardware #####
  - ESP8266 [Arduino for ESP8266](https://github.com/Links2004/Arduino)